my_conn

 b1.grid(row=0,column=2)

-Inside the function add_task() we will fist read the data entered by user in the Entry box e1 by using get() method.
+Inside the function add_task() we will first read the data entered by user in the Entry box e1 by using get() method.def add_task():

 my_data=(e1.get(),False) # data to pass using query